|

 project on New techniques for identification and adaptive control of industrial systems, funded by MIUR (the

-Italian ministery for higher education) for the last ten years; has been project manager of the italian team for
+Italian ministery for higher education) for the years 1998 to 2012; has been project manager of the italian team for

 the Commission of the European Communities